About the site

 - Docker, which wraps the local build process

-- Azure Pipelines, which builds and publishes the site and all the site source code is on GitHub.
+- GitHub Actions, which builds and deploys the site and all the site source code is on GitHub.

 Between the Wayback Machine and my screenshots, I’ve put together a short visual history of what the site used to look like.
-Feast your eyes on my evolving skills in basic web design.
+Feast your eyes on my evolving skills in web design.